hjx2019/Kickstarter-Analysis/README.md

 >Here's the point: when the years and quarters are needed by chance after this set up, it's easier to show them than using text-format month.(the 2nd solution in step 2)

 5. **Editing the Visualization - Line Chart:**
-Use the icon beside the colomn labels, I chose "sort Z to A" as a descending order.
+Use the icon beside the column labels, I chose "sort Z to A" as a descending order.
 Then chose the whole table to insert a chart.
 Double click the chart, and all the settings are shown on the right side.
 To edit the elements of the chart, there's a green plus sign outside the right up corner of the chart, through which the chart elements can be selected or deselected by a click.

 ![Add chart title here](/resources/Chart_elements.png)